The Zendesk Payment Problem

 Insurance Premium Collection

 A policyholder calls to renew or make a payment.
-The Zendesk Talk agent initiates a DTMF payment session.
-The customer enters card details via keypad.
-The premium is collected on the call, and the agent confirms renewal — no transfer to a separate payment line.
+The agent triggers a Twilio Pay capture session.
+The customer enters card details via keypad, the digits stay inside Shuttle's certified environment, the premium is collected on the call, and the agent confirms renewal without a transfer to a separate payment line.

 B2B Invoice Settlement